starter-kits-usmb/back-nestjs/README.md

 ## Deploying the app

+Copy the `.env.prod.example` file to `.env.prod` and fill in the values.

-Uncomment the `nestjs-app` service in docker-compose.yml and run the following command:
+Uncomment the `nestjs-app` service, change .env to .env.prod for databaes service in docker-compose.yml and run the following command:

 ```bash
 # run docker build